krishastore/skilltriks/readme.txt

 ## BECOME A CONTRIBUTOR ##

 SkillTriks plugin is an open-source project, and we welcome contributors to be part of our vibrant community!
-Help us improve the plugin and make it even better - [GITHUB LINK](https://github.com/krishastore/skilltriks)
+Help us improve the plugin and make it even better - [Github LINK](https://github.com/krishastore/skilltriks)

 == Installation ==